RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 Since all the registers that are being accessed by R-type, or I-type or S-type Instructions are of 5 bits, hence total no of register that can be represented are 2^5 = 32.
 This is the reason why there are 32 registers (i.e. x0 - x31) present in the RISC-V architecture.

-For testing the ABI call using 1to9_custom.c and load.S in order to find sum of numbers from 1 to 9, we refer to the Day_2 folder.
+For testing the ABI call using [1to9_custom.c](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/Day_2/Programs/1to9_custom.c) and [load.S](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/blob/master/Day_2/Programs/load.S) in order to find sum of numbers from 1 to 9, we refer to the [Day_2](https://github.com/RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/tree/master/Day_2) folder.
-Testing ABI call using [1to9_custom.c](https://github.com/aditikhare11/RISC-V-Core/blob/master/Codes/1to9_custom.c) and [load.S](https://github.com/aditikhare11/RISC-V-Core/blob/master/Codes/load.S) to find sum of numbers from 1 to 9.

 # Makerchip Platform